na-na-hi/renget/archive/mwarchive.md

 ####*Current Thing* Ideas

+* IDF officers in the 8200 intel unit attempted to warn about impending Hamas attack, were told to shut up or face court martial
+* Mystery Pnuemonia, aka Covid 2 is currently "tearing through" schools in China
+* Goldstein of the Defense Digital Service of the US DoD says 175 million IP addresses given out for cyber defense
+* UK disabled people were secretly put on a 'Do Not Resusiscate' list to die off during Covid
+* Air Crash investigator Murdock says the industry is 'covering up' a staggering amount of vaxxed pilot heart attacks
 * Israeli army helicopters shot up anyone moving, including Israeli festivalgoers during Hamas attack
 * Thousands of AI chatbot girlfriends are gone as Forever Voices CEO gets arrested for self arson and terrorism
 * Sailors blast death metal in an effort to ward off anti-human orca gangs off portugal/spanish coast